Blog/MK-677 vs Ipamorelin: Oral vs Injectable GH

 It is not a peptide.
 It is not a SARM, despite frequent mislabeling on supplement websites.
 MK-677 is a small molecule with oral bioavailability above 60% (Murphy et al., J Clin Endocrinol Metab, 1998).

-In healthy elderly subjects, 25 mg/day for 4 weeks restored IGF-1 levels to the range of young adults (Chapman et al., J Clin Endocrinol Metab, 1996).
-A 12-month study confirmed sustained fat-free mass increases but also documented insulin resistance as the primary safety concern (Nass et al., 2008).
+In healthy elderly subjects, 25 mg/day for 4 weeks restored IGF-1 levels to the range of young adults, a 40-60% increase from baseline (Chapman et al., J Clin Endocrinol Metab, 1996).
+A 12-month randomized controlled trial confirmed sustained fat-free mass increases but documented insulin resistance as the primary safety concern (Nass et al., 2008).

 What Is Ipamorelin?